kadishmal/cubrid-cookbook/README.md

 This will:

+1. Set envrionmental vartiables for CUBRID.
-1. Download the latest CUBRID 9.0 (`tar.gz`) from [CUBRID FTP Server](http://ftp.cubrid.org) if CUBRID is not already installed at */opt/cubrid*.
+2. Download the latest CUBRID 9.0 (`tar.gz`) from [CUBRID FTP Server](http://ftp.cubrid.org) if CUBRID is not already installed at */opt/cubrid*.
-2. Extract it to */opt/cubrid*.
+3. Extract it to */opt/cubrid*.
-3. Remove the downloaded archive.
+4. Remove the downloaded archive.
-4. Set environment variables which are auto loaded when user logs in to the system.
+5. Setup the startup script for a user to auto set environmental variables when the user logs in to the system.
 5. Start CUBRID Service.

 ### CUBRID demodb database